Reef Smart Guides

 Reef Smart Guides, sometimes referred to as Reef Smart, is a Canadian corporation established in 2016 and based in Montreal, Quebec.
-The company creates digital 3D models of dive and snorkel sites using photogrammetry, which are used primarily by recreational scuba divers and snorkelers to explore underwater ecosystems and by tourism industry businesses to promote the dive and snorkel sites they visit.
+The company creates digital 3D models of recreational dive and snorkel sites using photogrammetry, which have revolutionized the way scuba divers and snorkelers explore and understand marine ecosystems, particularly coral reefs.
+Reef Smart’s 3D models are primarily used as digital marketing assets by tourism industry businesses, ranging from scuba diving operators, resorts and liveaboard vessels to tourism authorities.

-Reef Smart Guides produces 3D models of natural coral reefs, historical shipwrecks and artificial reefs, including the internal structures of some shipwreck sites.
+Reef Smart Guides has produced 3D models of natural coral reefs, historical shipwrecks and artificial reefs, including the internal structures of some shipwreck sites, in over 20 countries around the world.

 The company publishes a travel guide series, focused on diving, snorkeling and surfing for eight destinations, including Barbados, Bonaire, Curaçao, Grand Cayman and various regions within the state of Florida, including Palm Beach, the Florida Panhandle, the Florida Keys and Fort Lauderdale.
 The series was distributed by Mango Publishing from 2018 to 2025, and was transferred to Turner Publishing in 2025.

 Reef Smart Guides' maps also appear in physical formats, including handheld waterproof cards and large format prints, often installed in public locations along the shorelines access points of dive and snorkel sites with the aim of raising awareness and improving safety.
 Shoreline signage has been installed in locations in Broward County, Okaloosa County, and Palm Beach County, Florida.
 In 2022, the Palm Beach County Department of Environmental Resources Management installed a map of the Phil Foster Park dive and snorkel trail at Blue Heron Bridge described by the Professional Association of Diving Instructors (PADI) as the number one shore dive in the United States.

 In September 2025, Reef Smart Guides conducted an underwater 3D mapping training project with scuba divers from several dive centers in the greater Miami area, under a partnership with the local nonprofit organization Miami-Dade Reef Guard Association.
 The aim of the project was to provide training that would enable local scuba divers to collect the data necessary to continue expanding the region’s underwater maps for the benefit of the greater community.
 Currently, nine dive sites have been mapped as part of this project and training has been provided to seven local scuba divers.